Third National Government of New Zealand

-The Third National Government of New Zealand (also known as the Muldoon Government or Muldoon era) was the government of New Zealand from 1975 to 1984.
+The Third National Government of New Zealand (also known as the Muldoon Government) was the government of New Zealand from 1975 to 1984.
 It was an economically conservative government that aimed to preserve the Keynesian economic system established by the First Labour government and was also socially conservative.
 Throughout its three terms it was led by Robert Muldoon, characterised by his populist and antagonistic personality, and who was sometimes described as the National Party's best asset and worst liability.

 Significant policies

-By 1975, New Zealand had a generous welfare system, which included unemployment and sickness benefits, a benefit for single parents (the DPB) and a means tested old-age pension from the normal retirement age of 60 plus a Universal pension from 65 years.
+By 1975, New Zealand had a generous welfare system, which included unemployment and sickness benefits, a benefit for single parents (the DPB) and a means-tested pension from the normal retirement age of 60 plus a universal pension from 65 years.

-The third National government scrapped Labour's contributory scheme and introduced National Superannuation, a non-means tested pension available to all New Zealand citizens over the age of 60, linked to the average wage (initially 70% with the intention of increasing it to 80%).
-This was enormously expensive, costing NZ$2.5 billion per annum by 1984, but nevertheless far more popular than Labour's alternative of a Singaporean Central Provident Fund-style set of individualised compulsory savings.
+The third National government abolished Labour's contributory superannuation scheme and introduced National Superannuation, a non–means-tested pension available to all New Zealand citizens over the age of 60, linked to the average wage (initially 70% with the intention of increasing it to 80%).
+This was enormously expensive, costing NZ$2.5 billion per annum by 1984, and $24.7 billion by 2025, but nevertheless far more popular than Labour's alternative of a Singaporean Central Provident Fund–style set of individualised compulsory savings.
+Brian Gaynor estimated that the abolished scheme would be worth at least $240 billion by 2007, Sam Stubbs estimated $500 billion by 2021, and Eric Frykberg estimated it could be $1 trillion in 2025.
+Gaynor called the abolition New Zealand's "worst economic decision" over the 40 years to 2007, and Stubbs said "few economists would disagree that [... it] was probably the worst financial decision ever made".